Director: Aritra Mukherjee

 The contest between Shabari and Amarabati is no fun either; their clash doesn’t yield the dramatic tension it should’ve.
 For example, there is some sense of danger in the scene where Amarabati offers to drop her daughter-in-law to the college on the way to her office (she makes up an excuse to wriggle out of it).
 But when Shabari’s husband and her in-laws finds out about her little secret, Amarabati’s behaviour is surprisingly toned down; it’s inconsistent with her character, who we’ve seen to be hostile and aggressive earlier.

 Writer Zinia Sen and director Aritra Mukherjee attempts to pivot the story around the element of kanyadaan, and the ties it has with Shabari’s past; but the scene where we are explained its significance in her life is unbelievably contrived.
 The choice of setting the story in the outskirts of Kolkata, and not the city, is the correct one.
-But the large family mansion, one of those renovated rajbaris, where the action is largely confined, looks like a expensive looking heritage property, not someone’s house.
+But the large family mansion, one of those renovated rajbaris, where the action is largely confined, looks like an expensive-looking heritage property, not someone’s house.
 And what are we to make of the choice of name for Gurudasi’s daughter, the only other young woman of the house beside Shabari?
 She is called Mala.
 (Shabari + Mala, get it?
 The film mentions the Sabarimala temple in Kerala, which opened its doors to women devotees last year for the first time since 1991).
 Are we supposed to laugh, or marvel at the subtle hints the film is throwing at us?
 Brahma only knows.